linoshkmalayil/Nuked-SC55-GUI-Float/documentation/USAGE.md

 ### Regarding Serial IO

-With version 0.5.3, the emulator support Serial IO for SC-55mkII and SC-55st.
-And with version 0.5.6 the emulator has support for Multi-Instance serial support.
+With version 0.5.3, the emulator supports Serial IO for SC-55mkII and SC-55st.
+And with version 0.5.6 the emulator has support for Multi-Instance serial mode.

 Regarding Setting up Virtual serial IO.
 Please read these instructions for [Linux](VIRTUAL_SERIAL_SETUP.md#linux) and [Windows](VIRTUAL_SERIAL_SETUP.md#windows).

+### Regarding Remote Control

+With version 0.6.3, the emulator supports Virtual Remote Control.
+Currently the Remote Control Client runs on Python and the emulator needs to be launched first to create the Named Pipe through which the Remote Control Client Connects.

+So to use Remote Control first you need to launch the emulator with the argument:
+`-rc <named_pipe>` or `--remote-control <named_pipe>`

+Then launch the remote with the command:
+`python remote_control.py <named_pipe>`

+**NOTE:** On Windows you can use a converted executable by using:
+`remote_control <named_pipe>`

 ### Regarding SRAM and NVRAM